Art By Madison Leigh

 Bio

 In May 2024, The University of Maryland Department of Art presented an outdoor screening of ‘Black Excellence, Feel Her Eminence Transcend.’
-A compilation of new works of photography and video made by Madison Carter and one additional artist in the Spring 2024 semester in their directed study with Prof. Charlotte Richardson-Deppe.
-Via portraiture, Carter offers new perspectives on Black feminist photography, tackling themes of empowerment and belonging.
-Carter’s work seeks to expose the raw emotions of young adulthood via contemplative and intimate portraits.
+A compilation of new works of photography and video made by Madison Leigh Carter and one additional artist in the Spring 2024 semester in their directed study with Prof. Charlotte Richardson-Deppe.
+Via portraiture, Leigh offers new perspectives on Black feminist photography, tackling themes of empowerment and belonging.
+Leigh’s work seeks to expose the raw emotions of young adulthood via contemplative and intimate portraits.